 The book can serve as a timely analysis of Taiwan's education reform policies and practices over the last two decades situated specifically in a context of multifaceted adjustment demands from local, national, regional and global aspects.
-The work is divided into seventeen chapters which covered a wide range of issues and discussion based on governmental document, empirical studies, interviews and surveys, personal observation
+The work is divided into seventeen chapters which covered a wide range of issues and discussion based on governmental document, empirical studies, interviews and surveys, personal observation and international scholarship.
+It is obvious that the authors intended to relate Taiwan's higher education dilemma, in particular, with its neighboring region and the world.

-C. Yang (⊠)
+C. Yang (🖂)